advanced-rest-client/anypoint-api-console/README.md

 whenever it's possible.
 You can be sure that components public API is the same.
 As long as you are not using custom styling of the console (and you shouldn't!) then you are always safe to upgrade the components.

+## Issues reporting

+Contact me directly on slack (Pawel Psztyc) or create a ticket here.